 \subsection{Zachary's karate club graph}

 The Zachary's karate-club network \cite{zachary1977information} is another well-studied graph considered in the literature of community detection \cite{zhang2013finding, mukai2020discrete}.
-This is a social network of university karate club members.
-Each of the $34$ vertices represents a club member.
-There are $78$ edges represent the relations between the members.
-Article \cite{zhang2013finding} presents three communities in the Zachary's karate-club network.
-In contrast, article \cite{mukai2020discrete} utilize a different community detection technique to analyze the same network that found two communities only.
+It has $34$ vertices and $78$ edges.
+Article \cite{zhang2013finding} presents three communities in it.
+In contrast, article \cite{mukai2020discrete} consider the same network that found two communities only.

-Considering $q = \frac{1}{m} = 0.0128$ in \autoref{combined_procedure}, we obtain three distinct communities in the Zachary's karate-club network.
+Considering $q = \frac{1}{m} = 0.0128$ in \autoref{combined_procedure}, we obtain three communities in this network.
 Two communities have fourteen and eighteen vertices, and one community consists of a single vertex.
-The coverage values corresponding to $q = 0.0128$ is found to be $0.859$.
-In \autoref{communities_in_karate_club_graph} we present the communities determined by \autoref{combined_procedure}.
-In contrast, the article \cite{zhang2013finding} determines three communities having five, ten, and nineteen vertices.
-Furthermore, article \cite{mukai2020discrete} develops two communities consist of sixteen and eighteen vertices.
+The coverage values corresponding to $q = 0.0128$ is $0.859$.
+In \autoref{communities_in_karate_club_graph}, we present the communities determined by \autoref{combined_procedure}.